 The more cylinders an engine has, the smoother it tends to run and the more power it can make since the combustion events occur very close together.
 The more cylinders an engine has, however, the more complex and mechanically inefficient the engine becomes.
 How the cylinders are configured also has a bearing on performance, vibration, and other factors.
 That’s true for both gas and diesel engines.

 Where diesel and gas engines diverge is how the fuel is ignited inside the engine.
 In a gas engine, the air and fuel are compressed and, at a critical point in the timing of the cycle, a spark plug ignites the mixture.
 But in a diesel engine, there are no spark plugs.
 When diesel fuel and air are squeezed enough, the extreme compression generates enough heat that the mixture spontaneously combusts.
 This is known as “compression ignition,” and it’s the basis of how a diesel engine works.
 When a gasoline engine has compression ignition, we often call it “knock,” and it can ruin the engine.
-But diesel engines are built to take advantage of it.
+Diesel engines are built to take advantage of it.

 The price difference